-11.3 Viewing DHCP Information
+12.3 Viewing DHCP Information

 Now lets look at some DHCP information.
 The current DHCP leases are stored in /var/lib/dhcp3/dhclient.X.lease where X is the interface identifier (e.g. eth2 or eth3).
+Note that the lease file may contain more than one entry-the last entry is the lease currently in use.

-Task 19.
+Task 20.
 View the DHCP information for interface eth2.
 How many days was the lease assigned for?
 When will the lease expire?
 Will DHCP try to renew the lease before it expires?
 Note: if there is no lease information for eth2, use eth3 instead.